sabineschaller/ilp-torrent/README.md

 | Name | OPTIONAL and variable, e.g. 'vacation-2020', *Note: no extension required, will be derived from original file name* |

 To leech, open an incognito tab of Chrome and navigate to http://localhost:8080.
 Paste the magnet URI that was just generated and wait until enough funds have been streamed via web monetization and the file loads.

+## Immediate Todo's

+- [ ] allow for different asset code and asset scale
+- [ ] incremental license fee payments, not everything up front
+- [ ] additional payments to peers to incentivize seeding